aptoma/silex-bootstrap/README.md

     $ cd <target>
     $ rm -rf .git

-You should answer `yes` to remove version control files, and are then free to do whatever you want.
 This repo contains a few example files and comments like this one, that should obviously not remain within the project.

 By design, this bootstrap should include more than you are likely to need, as it's easier to delete stuff, than to add.